cs3281/lectures/README.md

 Programming assignments are a key component of the learning experience in this class.
 Through these assignments, you will gain first-hand experience with operating systems and associated concepts.
 We plan to use a simple learning-focused, open-source operating system called xv6 that was developed at MIT as the basis for these assignments.
 Copying solutions from the Internet or posting your solutions are both violations of the Honor Code.

 The xv6 operating system is best run in a Unix environment, such as MacOS or Linux.
-You will have access to Linux-based Virtual Machines provided by VUIT with all the necessary software already installed to do your assignments, but you may also use your personal machine if you prefer.
+You will have access to personal Linux-based Virtual Machines provided by VUIT and hosted on Amazon AWS with all the necessary software already installed to do your assignments, but you may also use your personal machine if you prefer.
 See the [xv6 Wiki](https://github.com/cs3281/lectures/wiki) page for more details.
+Note, however, that your assignments will be evaluated in the same environment as that of the VM provided to you, and instructors and staff will not provide support for other environments.

 Assignments will usually be given on Tuesday and will be due the next Monday by 11:59pm Central Time. **Assignment collaborations are forbidden unless explicitly permitted.**